 We shed tears as we soaked in the chaos of it all.
 The laundry room was the only upright structure.
 The house we had once thought was a fortress, was gone.

-After we searched in the rubble for our personal belongs, we were notified by one of the neighbors that shuttle busses will be transporting us to the nearest shelter in the morning.
+After we searched in the rubble for our personal belongs, we were notified by one of the neighbors that shuttle buses will be transporting us to the nearest shelter in the morning.
 Since we had nowhere to go that night, we gathered what was left of mattresses and sofas from the rubble and camped outside under the open skies, surrounded by the wreckage left behind by Hurricane Andrew.
 It felt great to be alive.

-The next morning, the shuttle busses arrived and transported us to the shelter.
+The next morning, the shuttle buses arrived and transported us to the shelter.
 We stayed there until transportation to Sweetwater was available.
 I remember when we finally got to eat food.
 As we were opening our silver bags of military MREs, all ten of us simply sat in silence, devouring our meals one after another and enjoying the feeling of our bellies fattening.

 If it wasn’t for the sense of family, things probably would have gone differently.
 At the end of the day, we were all together, happy, laughing, and peaceful.
 It did not matter that we lost all our possessions.
 All that mattered was that we were a family.
 And when I look back during the moments when we were getting battered by Hurricane Andrew, I realize that none of us were crying while Andrew was right above us, because in that laundry room we were felt safe.